 Are you a residential owner of real estate?
 Are you looking to make improvements to your home?
+Perhaps you have just purchased a gorgeous new property thanks to a real estate agent like Reali?
 If so, you should read the following alert with respect to recent changes made to the Pennsylvania Mechanics’ Lien Law (the “Lien Law”).

 On July 9, 2014, the Lien Law was amended to provide, in part, protection for residential property owners against the filing of mechanics’ liens.
 The amended Lien Law took effect on September 7, 2014.
 Section 201(14) of the Lien Law defines residential property as “property on which there is or will be constructed a residential building not more than three stories in height, not including any basement level, regardless of whether any portion of that basement is at grade level…”